 Still remember all that stuff about norms?
 Good.
 Because those norms and the way we interpret and define others through them applies to females too.

-Frankly, if you come across a woman who thinks what I’ve said is a bunch of hootin’ tootin’ malarkey and she’d totally be into you if you did all the things I’ve said not to do, you might want to ask yourself if she’s someone you actually want.
+Frankly, if you come across a woman who thinks what I’ve said is a bunch of hootin’ tootin’ malarkey and she’d totally be into you if you did all the things I’ve said not to do, you might want to take a pass on that one.

 It’s like that old joke of not wanting to belong to any place that’d have you as a member.
 A woman who enjoys the creepy things you do might also be a creep – or damaged in a way that draws her to men she should be running away from.